dabecart/VVToolkit/res/README.md

 Resources taken from [Industrial Sharp UI Icons Collection](https://www.svgrepo.com/collection/industrial-sharp-ui-icons/), under MIT license.
+Some of them were slightly modified by @dabecart.

 # Generate the resource pack